Difficulty

 After the soil is prepared, it’s time to plant grass seeds.

-- A spreader is necessary for uniform growth of the new grass.
+- A lawn spreader is necessary for uniform growth of the new grass.
 In large areas, you can use either a broadcast or drop spreader for uniform coverage.
 In smaller areas, you may use a hand spreader.

 - Use a rake to cover the seeds lightly with soil.